ClongPang/ClongPang.github.io/_pages/about.md

 (2) Behavior-based user personality simulation generation.

 # 🔥 News
+- *2025.08.17*: &nbsp;🎉 A paper about graph convolutional network recommendation model was accepted by Neural Networks(CCF-B)!
 - *2025.02.24*: &nbsp;🎉 A paper about graph convolutional network recommendation model was accepted by Information Fusion(IF=15.5)!

 # 📝 Publications